cure53/DOMPurify/README.md

 ## Continuous Integration

-We are currently using GitHub Actions in combination with BrowserStack.
-This gives us the possibility to confirm for each and every commit that all is going according to plan in all supported browsers.
+We are currently using GitHub Actions in combination with Playwright.
+This gives us the possibility to confirm for each and every commit that all is going according to plan in relevant modern browsers.
 Check out the build logs here: https://github.com/cure53/DOMPurify/actions

 You can further run local tests by executing `npm run test`.